 When to go?
-I think the prettiest times to visit are when there is autumn leaves.
+I think the prettiest times to visit are when there are autumn leaves.
 Kinkakuji is open from 9AM to 5PM.
 Go early so you have enough time to get charmed by the golden wonder.

 How much does it cost?
 400 yen

 Like I mentioned this temple is the place to take your best travel photos.
 Or well probably just that one photo with you standing in front of the water and golden building.
-If you are lucky there is no photobombing tourists next to you.
+If you are lucky there are no photobombing tourists next to you.

-But in reality I’m just kidding.
-The temple did impress me.
+But in reality, I’m just kidding.
+The golden pavilion did impress me.
 I would not recommend it for you if it was just for that one selfie.
-I hadn’t never seen anything like that.
+I had never seen quite anything like Kinkakuji.
 Beautiful gold pavilion.

-My Visit to See Kinkakuji
+My Visit to See Kinkakuji in Kyoto

-It was fun experience and I got really surprised how good English they spoke.
+It was a fun experience and I got really surprised how good English they spoke.
 Perfect ending for my Kinkakuji visit.

 Like always feel free to comment below your thoughts.
 What are some of your favorite destinations you have added to your Japan bucket list?
 Or maybe Kinkakuji is one of them?